 Explore our exhibits for yourself!
 All exhibitions are included with your admission, as well as the open storage display in our programs gallery.
-Most of our exhibits include a virtual component which is accessible through a physical qr code in each gallery as well as being linked below.
+Many of our past exhibits are included here in a virtual format which is accessible below.

 Back in 2018, Westport Museum held a year-long exhibit called “History of Westport in 100 Objects” in which we shared the nearly four hundred year history of the town using different objects.
 We are bringing back that always-popular exhibit here–virtually.